 - What happens if my TA/Reader section is cut due to low enrollment?

 Financial Aid and Scholarships can provide eligible graduate FAFSA filers with a computer loan for up to $2,500.
 This loan can be requested once during a student's time at UC Davis.
 Visit the Financial Aid website to learn more.
-Financial Aid and Scholarships is opening its Emergency and Short-Term Loan programs for Fall Quarter on August 31.
+Financial Aid and Scholarships has opened the Emergency and Short-Term Loan programs for Fall Quarter.
 Learn more by visiting the Loan Programs webpage.